TobiasMende/personal-cv/src/content/blog/adopting-continous-delivery-culture.md

 +++
 draft = false
-title = "Adopting Continuous Delivery: More a culture change than automation of processes" description = "When moving towards a more continuous software delivery proccess, focus on evolving the culture instead of just automating the processes." authors = ["Tobias Mende"] tags = ["Software Development", "Continuous Deployment"] categories = ["Software Craft", "Organizational Design"]
+title = "Adopting Continuous Delivery: More a culture change than automation of processes" description = "When moving towards a more continuous software delivery process, focus on evolving the culture instead of just automating the processes." authors = ["Tobias Mende"] tags = ["Software Development", "Continuous Deployment"] categories = ["Software Craft", "Organizational Design"]